leoboyerbx/gask/packages/cli/README.md

 #### **2. Deploy**

+To be able to push your code, you need to be authenticated

 Push to your configured profiles using the CLI.
 ```bash
 # Push to the first profile defined (e.g., 'dev')